hgromer/pymarshaler/README.md

 This can be used to validate the python object right at construction, potentially raising an error if any of the fields have invalid values

-It's also possible to register your own customer unmarshaller for specific user defined classes.
+It's also possible to register your own custom unmarshaller for specific user defined classes.

 ```python
 from pymarshall.arg_delegates import ArgBuilderDelegate, ArgBuilderFactory